 Treating Body, Mind, & Spirit

 Our treatment model is based upon the understanding that we all exist as mind, body, and spirit.
-Because all Sierra Tucson programs are designed to treat the whole person, patients learn to understand underlying causes of emotional and behavioral disorders and recognize how to avoid subsequent addictions and dependencies during the recovery process.
-This prepares patients for the challenge of staying healthy once treatment ends.
+Because all Sierra Tucson programs are designed to treat the whole person, residents learn to understand underlying causes of emotional and behavioral disorders and recognize how to avoid subsequent addictions and dependencies during the recovery process.
+This prepares residents for the challenge of staying healthy once treatment ends.

 Breaking Through Denial